 Before you actually get to the candy melts, do yourself a favor and crumb coat.
-You’ll need a tiny bit of buttercream icing (homemade or store bought).
+You’ll need a tiny bit of buttercream icing (homemade or store-bought).

 Look at that down there – they don’t have to be perfect!
 It’s just a light layer to trap in any crumbs and even out any air holes.

 I will advise you to do this step because it makes a big difference in the finished product.
 “But I just want cake,” says the 5-year-old.
 I get it.
-The one in the back is a first pour on a crumb-coated cake.
+The one in the back is the first pour on a crumb-coated cake.
 The one in the front was not crumb-coated.
 It’s a noticeable difference.

 Pop the crumb-coated mini cakes into the fridge while you prepare the candy.

-Watch out: there are affiliate links which means at no additional cost to you, I could make a few pennies to support my crafting habit if you click and make a purchase.
+There are affiliate links which means at no additional cost to you, I could make a few pennies to support my crafting habit if you click and make a purchase.